Natural theology: History

 For monotheistic religions, this principally involves arguments about the attributes or non-attributes of a deity, and especially the deity's existence, using arguments that do not involve recourse to revelation.

 The ideals of natural theology can be traced back to the Old Testament and Greek philosophy.
 Early sources evident of these ideals come from Jeremiah and the Wisdom of Solomon (c.
-50 BCE) and Plato's dialogue Timaeus (c.
-360 BCE).
-Aristotle's tractate on metaphysics claims to demonstrate the necessary existence of an unmoved prime mover.
+50 BC) and Plato's dialogue Timaeus (c.
+360 BC).
+Aristotle's tractate on metaphysics argues for the necessary existence of an unmoved prime mover.

-Marcus Terentius Varro (116–27 BCE) established a distinction between political theology (the social functions of religion), natural theology and mythical theology.
+Marcus Terentius Varro (116–27 BC) established a distinction between political theology (the social functions of religion), natural theology and mythical theology.
 His terminology became part of the Stoic tradition and then Christianity through Augustine of Hippo and Thomas Aquinas.

 Ancient Greece

-Besides Hesiod's Works and Days and Zarathushtra's Gathas, Plato gives the earliest surviving account of a natural theology.
+Besides Hesiod's Works and Days and Zarathushtra's Gathas, philosopher Plato gives the earliest surviving account of a natural theology.

 Plato

+In Timaeus, Plato stated that the cosmos had to have been rationally made by a divine craftsman.

 In the Timaeus, written c.
-360 BCE, in the preamble to the account of the origin of the cosmos, we read: "We must first investigate concerning [the whole Cosmos] that primary question which has to be investigated at the outset in every case ... namely, whether it has always existed, having no beginning or generation, or whether it has come into existence, having begun from some beginning."
+360 BC, in the preamble to the account of the origin of the cosmos, we read: "We must first investigate concerning [the whole Cosmos] that primary question which has to be investigated at the outset in every case ... namely, whether it has always existed, having no beginning or generation, or whether it has come into existence, having begun from some beginning."
 The subsequent parts of the text argues for the necessity of a divine craftsman, who rationally constructed the cosmos out of pre-existing chaos (Timaeus 27d-30c) In the Laws, in answer to the question as to what arguments justify faith in the gods, Plato affirms: "One is our dogma about the soul...the other is our dogma concerning the ordering of the motion of the stars".

 In Book II of the Republic and Book X of the Laws, Plato argues against the following ideas: